 Main - Select the things you want to do and then go through each tab:

-- Choose directory of "C:\Data " to save your images.
+- Choose the Data Drives to save your images.
+Never save your data in C Drive.
 If needed, make a new folder for the experiment under your lab folder

 - Check the box for "Break up into multiple files based on sample loader position " if you wish to group the images from different positions in each sample dish.